Needham Hall, Didsbury

 Autumn 2015

-Mostyn House School has been an icon on the main street of Parkgate for over 150 years.
-After it closed in 2010 the building fell into disrepair, with the roof structure on one building becoming so dangerous it needed propping, closing half of the main road.
+The formerly known as Mostyn House School, an icon on the main street of Parkgate for over 150 years, closed in 2010 and the building fell into disrepair.
+The roof structure on one building becoming so dangerous it needed propping, closing half of the main road.

 After exchanging contracts, we achieved planning in Summer 2013 for conversion of the Grade II listed school buildings into 45 properties, together with 47 new build houses as enabling development in the grounds.